 Be Mindful When Using Electricity – Minimize your use of extension cords, and never use them for major appliances.
 When using heat-producing appliances, plug only one into an outlet at a time.
 A few warning signs of electrical problems include: an outlet that produces sparks, wall outlets that are warm, flickering lights, appliances that emit a burning smell, and appliances that generate a tingling feeling when touched.
 If any of these situations occurs, take all safety precautions and unplug the offending appliance immediately.

-If you have been a victim of a house fire and require fire and smoke damage restoration services, call Warren Cleaning and Restoration.
+If you have been a victim of a house fire and require fire and smoke damage restoration services, call Warren Restoration.
 Our two family-owned and operated offices are located in Big Stone Gap, VA, and Hendersonville, NC, and we serve an approximate 2-hour radius from each.
 We can safely and effectively handle all your fire cleaning and restoration needs.

 Statistics show that up to 95% of all basements will, at one time or another, experience some form of water penetration, flooding, or recurring leak.
 If your home is located on a flood plain, or the water table is above the foundation of your home, you might already be in that statistic.
 And, if you do not already have a sump pump installed, consider doing so.
 For your own peace of mind, and to minimize the water damage to your basement—including to the structure and whatever furnishings and belongings are located there—one of the smartest investments you can make as a homeowner is to install a sump pump.